kmalhotra30/Semantics-Research-Project/README.md

 # How to make use of this class

+## Step 0 : Make sure the pickle files are in the same directory as the *dataset.py* script

 ## Step 1 : To create an instance (loads with all the information required)
 dpp = DatasetPreProcessor(corpus = 'semcor', first_time = False)